ziqizhang/data/README.md

 **Data folder**: [/ontology mapping]

 ### <a name="ontomap">+ Procedural knowledge</a>
-**If you use this dataset, please cite:** Z. Zhang, A. Gentile, E. Blomqvist, I. Augenstein, F. Ciravegna.
-2016.
-[An unsupervised data driven method to discover equivalent relations in large Linked Datasets].
-Semantic web 8 (2), 197-223
+**If you use this dataset, please cite:** Z. Zhang, P. Webster, V. Uren, A. Varga, F. Ciravegna.
+2012.
+[Automatically Extracting Procedural Knowledge from Instructional Texts using Natural Language Processing].
+LREC 2012 (520-527), 520-527

 **Description**: dataset containing annotated instructions that describe procedures (e.g., how to cook a recipe, how to mount snow chain on wheels etc. <br/>
 **Keywords**: procedure, instruction, annotation, classification<br/>